citp/privacy-policy-historical/b/bi/big/bigdecisions.com.md

-> *The following text is extracted and transformed from the bigdecisions.com privacy policy that was archived on 2016-04-17.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160417202315id_/http%3A//www.bigdecisions.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the bigdecisions.com privacy policy that was archived on 2016-12-28.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161228001413id_/http%3A//www.bigdecisions.com/privacy) for the most accurate reproduction.*

-# PRIVACY POLICY | BigDecisions.com
+# Privacy Policy –Big Decisions’ Value Your Trust

 ####  BigDecisions Website Privacy Policy

 This website **(“BigDecisions Website”)** is brought to you by NWS Digital India Private Limited **(“NWS Digital”)**.
 Terms like “we”, “us”, “our”, etc. in this privacy policy refer to NWS Digital.
 Terms like “you”, “your”, etc. refer to you as a user of the website, whether or not you register with the website.

-**P lease read this privacy policy carefully and do not use the website if you disagree with any of the practices described herein.
+**Please read this privacy policy carefully and do not use the website if you disagree with any of the practices described herein.
 Please do also not use this website if you are below the age of 18.**

 We know that you care about your personal data and so do we.
 That is why we exercise care to handle personal data carefully and sensibly.
 We do not only have a reputation for providing quality products and excellent customer service but are also committed to protecting your privacy in the online sphere.
 This privacy policy describes how we collect, process and use your personal data when you visit and/or register with the website and protect the data collected by us.